open-telemetry/opentelemetry-java/docs/common-github-actions-practices.md

           sh ./install-misspell.sh

       - name: Run misspell (diff)
-        # only changed files are checked on PRs to avoid unnecessarily blocking PRs when
-        # new misspellings are added to the misspell dictionary
         if: ${{ github.event_name == 'pull_request' }}
         run: |
           git diff --name-only --diff-filter=ACMRTUXB origin/$GITHUB_BASE_REF \